dhayv/Grafana-scripts/README.md

 For a detailed step-by-step guide, check the accompanying blog post [Dev.to Tutorial](YOUR_DEV.TO_LINK_HERE)

 You can find all necessary commands in [commands.sh](commands.sh).
-These commands complement the detailed tutorial and provide a quick reference for:
+These commands complement the detailed tutorial and provide a quick reference.

 ## Overview